vesoft-inc/nebula/tests/README.md

 ### Init environment

-Nebula Test framework depends on some thirdparty libraries, such as [nebula-python](https://github.com/vesoft-inc/nebula-python), [reformat-gherkin](https://github.com/OneContainer/reformat-gherkin), pytest, [pytest-bdd](https://pytest-bdd.readthedocs.io/en/latest/) and so on.
+Nebula Test framework depends on python3(>=3.7) and some thirdparty libraries, such as [nebula-python](https://github.com/vesoft-inc/nebula-python), [reformat-gherkin](https://github.com/OneContainer/reformat-gherkin), pytest, [pytest-bdd](https://pytest-bdd.readthedocs.io/en/latest/) and so on.

 So you should install all these dependencies before running test cases by: